 Label Description Default Factory Enabled Check the box to enable spanning tree functionality.
 Disable Priority Enter a number to set the device priority.
-The value is in between 0 and 32768 61440.
+The value is in between 0 and 61440.
 The lower number gives higher priority.
-Maximum Age Maximum expected arrival time for a hello message.
+32768 Maximum Age Maximum expected arrival time for a hello message.
 It should be longer than Hello Time.
 20 Hello Time Hello time interval is given in seconds.
-The value is in between 1 to 10.
+The value is in between 1 to10.
 2 Forward Delay Specify the time spent in the listening and learning states in seconds.
-15 The value is in between 4 to 30.
-Max Hops(Only The value is between 1 to 255.
-120 for MSTP) Revision The value is between 0 to 65535.
-0 Level(Only for MSTP) Region Name Text string indicate the region name Region1 (Only for MSTP) BPDU Guard Check the box to enable BPDU guard Disable Enabled
+The value is in between 4 to 30.
+15 Max Hops(Only for MSTP) The value is between 1 to 255.
+120 Revision Level(Only for MSTP) The value is between 0 to 65535.
+0 Region Name (Only for MSTP) Text string indicate the region name Region1 BPDU Guard Enabled Check the box to enable BPDU guard Disable

-The bottom part of the Spanning Tree Setting is the Per-port setting as shown in Figure 2.144.
+The bottom part of the Spanning Tree Setting is the Per-port setting as shown in Figure 2.146.
 The users can enable spanning tree functionality individually on each port or on all port by checking on the box under the Port Enable column.
 The default setting is checking on all port.
 After making any change on the per-port setting, please click on the Update button to update the change on the managed switch.